The Complete Guide to Lawn Mower Blades for Commercial Landscapers - MowMore

 • Higher engine load

-Best for maintained lawns where clippings need to disappear and bagging adds time you don't have.
+Best for maintained lawns where clippings need to disappear and bagging adds time you do not have.

 • Smaller clippings, no bagging